RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad/FeasibleDomain.md

 res_flexible_powers = fp.compute_powers(auth=auth, voltages=voltages, power=power)
 ```

-At the end of the script, the variable `res_flexible_powers` contains the powers that has been really produced by
+The variable `res_flexible_powers` contains the powers that have been actually produced by
 the flexible load for the voltages stored in the variable named `voltages`.

-Plotting the control curve $Q(U)$ leads to the following plot:
+Plotting the control curve $Q(U)$ gives:

 ```{image} /_static/Load/FlexibleLoad/Pconst_QU_Q_Control_Curve_Example.svg
 :width: 700
 :align: center
 ```

-Here, the complete possible range of reactive power was used.
-Nevertheless, it was achieved with some active power
+Here, the complete possible range of reactive power is used.
+When the control finds an infeasible
-reduction because of the projection.
+solution, it reduces the active power because the projection type is _Constant Q_.

-The same plot can be obtained using the following command:
+The same plot can be obtained with:

 ```python
 from matplotlib import pyplot as plt